 Liz’s dream of owning a retreat centre lead us on a multiyear search for the “perfect” property.
 We passed over the current Sugar Ridge property several times over the years, thinking it was too expensive.
 One day we thought we would give it a look and we were sold.
 The land was just perfect for our vision.
 We purchased the property and moved to the country just outside of Midland.
 The Sugar Ridge dream was just beginning and our work hasn’t stopped since…

 In addition to our work at Sugar Ridge, Liz and I also maintain private psychotherapy and coaching practices, Masala Integrative Lifecare.
-To broaden my interest in working with men, I also run a regular men’s group, The Men’s Group.
+To broaden my interest in working with men, I also host the website and blog The Men’s Group.